anibalsierram/DustProperties/README.md

 <li> Install the DSHARP opacity tools (See full DSHARP opacity documentation <a href='https://github.com/birnstiel/dsharp_opac/' target="_blank"> Here</a>) </li>
 <li> Additional packages: <a href='https://pypi.org/project/numpy/'>numpy</a>, <a href='https://pypi.org/project/scipy/'>scipy</a>, <a href='https://pypi.org/project/emcee/'>emcee</a>, <a href='https://pypi.org/project/corner/'>corner</a> </li>
 <li> Download the opacity files <b>ricci_compact.npz</b>, <b>default_opacities_smooth.npz</b>, available at the DSHARP opacity reposity <a href='https://github.com/birnstiel/dsharp_opac/tree/master/dsharp_opac/data' target="_blank"> Here</a> </li>
-<li> Clone the main.py, Utils.py, properties_LkCa15.py files in this repository and put them in the same directory as the opacity files. </li>
+<li> Clone the main.py (main code), Utils.py (Useful functions), properties_LkCa15.py (parameters file), and LkCa15_multiwave.txt (the intensity radial profiles for LkCa15) in this repository and put them in the same directory as the opacity files. </li>
 <li> The radial profiles in two or more bands.
 A single ascii file with the following columns: Radius, Intensity1, Intensity2, ...., IntensityN, Error Intensity1, Error Intensity2, ...
 Error Intensity N. Make sure that the intensities are arranged from the highest frequency Intensity1, to the lowest frequency Intensity N</li>
 </ul>